 Fitness facilities are difficult to decontaminate frequently as users circulate from one station to another.
-For this reason, facilities will remain closed until the state restrictions are lifted.
+Facilities will adhere to the state restrictions and guidelines.
+Stockton may opt to open facilities later than the state permits or close them while the state permits them to be open, depending on local circumstances.
 When re-opened, the University will: